brocksam/pycollo/README.rst

 Contributing:
 -------------

-opyt is currently under development and as such contributions are not accepted.
+pycollo is currently under development and as such contributions are not accepted.

 Versioning:
 -----------

-opyt is currently under development and as such version 0.0.0 is work in progress.
+pycollo is currently under development and as such version 0.0.0 is work in progress.

 Authors:
 --------